Coaching is becoming an increasingly popular field, but the psychological theory underlying it is not fully formed.

 This sounds simple enough, but coaching encompasses such a wide range of activities and theoretical orientations that it can be hard to know where to start learning.
 As stated above, coaching involves the application of psychological processes, approaches, and interventions to get the client from the starting line to the finish line.
 But from what part of psychology do these principles originate?
 What does coaching look like in practice?

 Coaching is a facilitative activity.
-The role of the coach is to guide the client towards their own discoveries, insights, and goals (Passmore et al., 2018).
-Coaching work focuses on specific goals and measurable achievements, and the client takes both a very active approach, as well as the majority of the responsibility involved in the accomplishment of these goals.
+The role of the coach is to guide the client toward their own discoveries, insights, and goals (Passmore et al., 2018).
+Coaching work focuses on specific goals and measurable achievements, and the client takes a very active approach and the majority of the responsibility involved in accomplishing these goals.

-It is difficult to parse apart the practice of coaching from the psychology of coaching.
-However, it is a good bet to say that having an underlying education in psychology may help the coach to understand clients better, enhance their practice, and lead to better outcomes (Passmore et al., 2018).
+It is difficult to tease apart the practice of coaching from the psychology of coaching.
+However, having an underlying education in psychology may help the coach understand clients better, enhance their practice, and lead to better outcomes (Passmore et al., 2018).

 Because training to be a psychologist provides education in all three of the areas of our working definition (behavior, cognition, emotion), as well as practical experience, the psychologist is well suited in many ways for the transition to coaching work.
 However, as we will see, there are several significant differences between the coach and the psychologist.

 Coach Versus Psychologist